GabeScott/standard-works-vault/General Conference/2002 October - The Marvelous Foundation of Our Faith.md

 We declare without equivocation that God the Father and His Son, the Lord Jesus Christ, appeared in person to the boy Joseph Smith.

-When I was interviewed by Mike Wallace on the 60 Minutes program, he asked me if I actually believed that.
+When I was interviewed by Mike Wallace on the *60 Minutes* program, he asked me if I actually believed that.
 I replied, “Yes, sir.
 That’s the miracle of it.”

 That is the way I feel about it.
 Our whole strength rests on the validity of that vision.
 It either occurred or it did not occur.
 If it did not, then this work is a fraud.
 If it did, then it is the most important and wonderful work under the heavens.

 Reflect upon it, my brethren and sisters.
 For centuries the heavens remained sealed.
 Good men and women, not a few—really great and wonderful people—tried to correct, strengthen, and improve their systems of worship and their body of doctrine.
 To them I pay honor and respect.
 How much better the world is because of their bold action.
 While I believe their work was inspired, it was not favored with the opening of the heavens, with the appearance of Deity.

-Then in 1820 came that glorious manifestation in answer to the prayer of a boy who had read in his family Bible the words of James: “If any of you lack wisdom, let him ask of God, that giveth to all men liberally, and upbraideth not; and it shall be given him” (James 1:5).
+Then in 1820 came that glorious manifestation in answer to the prayer of a boy who had read in his family Bible the words of James: “If any of you lack wisdom, let him ask of God, that giveth to all men liberally, and upbraideth not; and it shall be given him” ([[James 1.5|James 1:5]]).

 Upon that unique and wonderful experience stands the validity of this Church.

 In all of recorded religious history there is nothing to compare with it.
-The New Testament recounts the baptism of Jesus when the voice of God was heard and the Holy Ghost descended in the form of a dove.
+The New Testament recounts the baptism of Jesus, when the voice of God was heard and the Holy Ghost descended in the form of a dove.
 At the Mount of Transfiguration, Peter, James, and John saw the Lord transfigured before them.
 They heard the voice of the Father, but they did not see Him.

 Why did both the Father and the Son come to a boy, a mere lad?
 For one thing, they came to usher in the greatest gospel dispensation of all time, when all of previous dispensations should be gathered and brought together in one.

 Can anyone doubt that the age in which we live is the most wonderful in the history of the world?
-There has been a marvelous flowering of science, of medicine, of communication, of transportation, unequaled in all the chronicles of mankind.
+There has been a marvelous flowering of science, of medicine, of communication, of transportation unequaled in all the chronicles of mankind.
 Is it reasonable to submit that there should also be a flowering of spiritual knowledge as a part of this incomparable renaissance of light and understanding?

 The instrument in this work of God was a boy whose mind was not cluttered by the philosophies of men.
 That mind was fresh and without schooling in the traditions of the day.

 It is easy to see why people do not accept this account.
 It is almost beyond comprehension.
 And yet it is so reasonable.
 Those familiar with the Old Testament recognize the appearance of Jehovah to the prophets who lived in that comparatively simple time.
 Can they legitimately deny the need for an appearance of the God of heaven and His resurrected Son in this very complex period of the world’s history?

-That They came, both of Them, that Joseph saw Them in Their resplendent glory, that They spoke to him and that he heard and recorded Their words—of these remarkable things we testify.
+That They came, both of Them, that Joseph saw Them in Their resplendent glory, that They spoke to him, and that he heard and recorded Their words—of these remarkable things we testify.

 I knew a so-called intellectual who said the Church was trapped by its history.
 My response was that without that history we have nothing.
 The truth of that unique, singular, and remarkable event is the pivotal substance of our faith.